Skip to content

 Alcohol consumption can affect both LDL (bad) cholesterol and HDL (good) cholesterol levels which could lead to an increase in overall cardiovascular risks if consumed too frequently or in excess amounts over time.
 It’s also important not consume alcohol shortly before bedtime since this will further increase triglyceride concentrations due to increased fat storage throughout the night while you’re asleep!

-• You’ll want to stay with unsaturated fats.
-These are fats that are derived from plant sources like nuts, seeds, and vegetable oils. therein category is the subsequent oils; soybean, olive, corn, safflower, sunflower, and canola.
+• You’ll want to stick with unsaturated fats, which come from plant sources like nuts, seeds, and vegetable oils.
+The subsequent oils in this category are soybean, olive, corn, safflower, sunflower, and canola.

-• Oatmeal and oat bran are good for you by helping to bring down those bad LDL levels.
+• Oatmeal and oat bran are good for you because they help reduce those “Bad” LDL levels.

-• Fatty fish like tuna, trout, salmon, sardines, and mackerel contain high levels of omega-3 fatty acids and good fats.
-These omega-3 fatty acids are shown to lower the fat referred to as triglycerides within the bloodstream.
+• Fatty fish like tuna, trout, salmon, sardines, and mackerel are rich in omega-3 fatty acids and other healthy fats.
+These omega-3 fatty acids have been shown to lower blood fat and triglyceride levels.

 • Walnuts also are a superb source of omega-3 fatty acids.

 • Soy products include tofu, soy milk, soybeans, and edamame beans.
-Some evidence shows that regularly eating soy products can help to slightly reduce ‘bad’ LDL cholesterol and triglycerides
+Some evidence suggests that regularly eating soy products can slightly reduce ‘bad’ LDL cholesterol and triglycerides.

-• Unsaturated fat sources like nuts, seeds, salmon, avocado, hemp seeds, pumpkin seeds, and olive oil.
+• Unsaturated fat sources include nuts, salmon, avocado, hemp seeds, pumpkin seeds, and olive oil.

-• Healthy sources of cholesterol include olive oil and legumes – both staple foods in the Mediterranean diet.
+• Healthy sources of cholesterol include olive oil and legumes – both staples of the Mediterranean diet.

 • Avoid saturated fats, which are mainly fats derived from animals.
-For this reason, this includes milk dairy products (ice cream, milk, cheese), red meat, the skin of the chicken, and egg yolks.
+For this reason, this includes dairy products (ice cream, milk, cheese), red meat, chicken skin, and egg yolks.

 Q&A: Reducing Cholesterol and Triglycerides